 For example, the motherboard could be thinner than usual.
 In such a case, you’ll struggle to achieve efficient cooling because there’ll be suboptimal contact between the cooler and the CPU.

 Rubber O-rings in such a situation would help you achieve proper mounting pressure because the rings act as washers when tightening the screws.

 Thermal compound is crucial to the successful operation of the CPU cooler.

 The cooler’s surface and the CPU lid have microscopic irregularities that hinder perfect contact, compromising heat transfer.

 Thermal paste is made from an excellent heat conductor.
 It fills these microscopic spaces, maximizing heat transfer.

-Since the thermal paste is liquid, it also ensures that there’s no air between the lid and the cooler.
+Since the thermal paste is liquid, it also ensures no air between the lid and the cooler.
 Air is a bad conductor of heat and makes the cooling process inefficient.

-You can identify a badly-done thermal compound application by checking for overflow.
-If there’s an overflow of any kind, you applied too much paste.
+You can identify a badly done thermal compound application by checking for overflow.
+If there’s an overflow, you applied too much paste.

-The excessive paste could hinder effective heat flow between the cooler and the CPU.
+The excessive paste could hinder heat flow between the cooler and the CPU.

 If you notice an overflow, the safe thing to do is to reinstall the cooler.
 Then, clean the thermal paste you applied earlier with thermal paste remover before applying the fresh thermal compound.